richytong/arche-static-website/README.md

 TODO

 ## Deployment
-This project deploys to a new Amazon S3 Bucket for [config.domain](#configdomain).
+We will deploy to a new Amazon S3 Bucket for [config.domain](#configdomain).
 Read more about [Amazon S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html#BasicsBucket).

 Run the deployment script.